NLAFET/StarNEig/docs/_1_installation.md

 ## Compile

-The library (and other components) are compiled with the `make` command:
+The library (and other software components) are compiled with the `make`
+command:
 ```
 $ make
 ...